Beng89/adv-route/README.md

 - watch controller files and reload routes
 - a synchronous method for loading route files
 - Other Ideas?
 Open an issue!

 ___

+## Known changes
+- parse-file does not report the line number for malformed routes

+___